Victor Radley

 Victor Derrick Radley (born 14 March 1998) is an England international rugby league footballer who plays for the Sydney Roosters in the NRL.
 He won back-to-back NRL premierships with the Sydney Roosters in 2018 and 2019.
+Radley is commonly dubbed as “Victor the Inflictor”, for his hard and effective tackling style.

 Background

 Radley was born in Sydney, New South Wales, Australia and raised in Bronte.
-He is of English descent through his father Nigel.
+He grew up playing rugby union and is of English descent through his father Nigel.

 Club career

 Early career

 In 2016 and 2017, Radley played for the Sydney Roosters' NYC team.
 In October 2016, he played in the Roosters' NYC Grand Final win over the Penrith Panthers.

 2017

 In May, Radley played for the Junior Kangaroos against the Junior Kiwis, before playing for the New South Wales under-20s team against the Queensland under-20s team later that month.

 In round 20 of the 2017 NRL season, he made his NRL debut for the Roosters against the Newcastle Knights.
 In September, he was named on the interchange bench in the NYC Team of the Year.